Historical Architecture in St. Augustine, Florida

 Hotel Ponce de Leon (Flagler College)

 In 1888, Flagler unveiled a fabulous masterpiece of Spanish Renaissance architecture, the Ponce de Leon Hotel, now Flagler College.
 With 400 rooms, Tiffany glass, gold-leafed Maynard murals, and electricity by Thomas Edison, it catered to the Who’s Who of the turn of the century.
-Today, free guided tours of the opulent edifice offer a glimpse into an extraordinary era.
+Today, guided tours of the opulent edifice offer a glimpse into an extraordinary era.

 The Lightner Museum